-Since the financial crisis, we’ve seen a tendency, that more companies are hiring people on the shortest terms possible.
+Since the financial crisis, we’ve seen a tendency that more companies are hiring people in the shortest terms possible.
 Which makes sense from a business perspective, but as a result, job security for employees is part of history now.

-So in order to regain some of that security, employees need to rethink their situation and the possibilities that are out there today.
+So to regain some of that security, employees need to rethink their situation and the possibilities that are out there today.
 And then come up with new ways of securing their income.

 The industrial way of thinking and having just one income stream with that 9 to 5 job, is something the new technology/ knowledge age is challenging.
-We are seeing a lot more people doing freelance work and the ways you can set yourself up to have diversified income streams is expanding rapidly.
+We are seeing a lot more people doing freelance work, and the ways you can set yourself up to have diversified income streams are expanding rapidly.

-With this way of thinking multiple income streams, you can actually end up earning more and not be as vulnerable, if should you loose one of your income streams.
+With this way of thinking multiple income streams, you can end up earning more and not be as vulnerable, if should you lose one of your income streams.

 Because of technology, we will also see a lot more digital nomads.
-People working together online in teams, from different places around the world.
-So today you could actually choose to see the entire world, as the place you go to work.
+People are working together online in teams from different places around the world.
+So today, you could choose to see the entire world as the place you go to work.
 It’s “only” a click away.

 High-Tech to High-Touch